bencyrus/chatterbox/docs/worker.md

 ## Notes

 - Ensure grants are scoped to service roles; avoid broad `public` execute on internal functions.
-- Security variation: For finer granularity, keep `internal.run_function` but make it security invoker (no privilege escalation).
-Then mark each target business function as security definer and grant `execute` only to `worker_service_user` for the specific allowed functions.
-This preserves the wrapper call contract while moving authorization to per-function grants and definer contexts.
+- Security variation: For finer granularity, keep `internal.run_function` as security invoker and grant execute only on specific business functions (security definer) to `worker_service_user`.
 - For certain tasks, you can run work fully in the worker and let the frontend poll for results via a controlled polling endpoint or long-lived connection.

 ## Example Flow: Send Email Task